 Curriculum & Instruction

-Marana classrooms utilize the Gradual Release of Responsibility Instructional Framework (GRR) which encompasses the theories that students learn best when they know why they are learning, what they are learning, as they work together to solve real-world problems in a supportive and engaging environment.
+Marana classrooms utilize the Gradual Release of Responsibility Instructional Framework (GRR) which encompasses the theories that students learn best when they know why they are learning what they are learning, as they work together to solve real-world problems in a supportive and engaging environment.

-The four instructional arrangements within GRR include:
+The four instructional components within GRR include:

 - Focused Instruction: Preparing students for learning by establishing lesson purpose, modeling strategies and skills, thinking aloud, and noticing how students respond.